 It makes sense to select a transaction status tablet in a way such that the transaction manager's tablet server is also the leader of its Raft group, because this allows to cut the RPC latency on querying and updating the transaction status.
 But in the most general case, the transaction status tablet might not be hosted on the same tablet server that initiates the transaction.

-3. Writing provisional records
+3. Write provisional records

 We start writing provisional records to tablets containing the rows we need to modify.
 These provisional records contain the transaction id, the values we are trying to write, and the provisional hybrid timestamp.
 This provisional hybrid timestamp is not the final commit timestamp, and will in general be different for different provisional records within the same transaction.
-In contranst, there is only one commit hybrid timestamp for the entire transaction.
+In contrast, there is only one commit hybrid timestamp for the entire transaction.

 As we write the provisional records, we might encounter conflicts with other transactions.
 In this case we would have to abort and restart the transaction.
 These restarts still happen transparently to the client up to a certain number of retries.

-4. Committing the transaction
+4. Commit the transaction

 When the transaction manager has written all the provisional records, it commits the transaction by sending an RPC request to the transaction status tablet.
 The commit operation will only succeed if the transaction has not yet been aborted due to conflicts.
 The atomicity and durability of the commit operation is guaranteed by the transaction status tablet's Raft group.
 Once the commit operation is complete, all provisional records immediately become visible to clients.

-The commit request the transaction manager sends to the status tablet includes the list of tablet ids of all tablets that participate in the transaction.
+The commit request the transaction manager sends to the status tablet includes the list of tablet IDs of all tablets that participate in the transaction.
 Clearly, no new tablets can be added to this set by this point.
 The status tablet needs this information to orchestrate cleaning up provisional records in participating tablets.

-5. Sending the response back to client
+5. Send the response back to client